pnvpratik/.github.io/about.md

 permalink: /about/
 ---

-Pratik is  a .NET developer / Business analyst with a enterpreneurial streak.
+Pratik is  a .NET developer / Business analyst with a entrepreneurial streak.

 Get in touch with him  on Linked In